 - HMO plans: These generally do not include out-of-network benefits if the situation is not an emergency.
 This means that you’ll need to pay most — if not all — of your health care expenses out of pocket for out-of-network care.

 - PPO plans: Most of these do include visits to out-of-network providers.
 Although they won’t pay the entire bill, many will cover anywhere from 60 to 80 percent of the total cost.

-If you plan to see an out-of-network provider within the next year, you may want to consult your health insurance company directly and consider making changes to your plan during open enrollment.
+If you plan to see an out-of-network provider within the next year, you may want to consult your health insurance company directly.
+If a number of your preferred providers are, or will be, out-of-network for you, you may want to consider making changes to your plan during your next open enrollment period.

-What if I prefer UPMC doctors and hospitals, but I have Highmark commercial health insurance?
+What if I prefer UPMC doctors and hospitals, but I have Highmark health insurance?

 How do you know if a provider is in-network or out-of-network?

 The most effective way to ensure that your care will be considered in-network is to verify with the provider’s office or contact your insurance company.
 Some visits may even require prior authorization.